 Game Up Nutrition

 Ever wondered which U.S. state is the most popular location for hemp?
 Want to know the most common hemp CBD extraction method?
 Are brands ensuring safety and transparency at every level?
 How popular are minor cannabinoids such as CBG, CBC, and delta-8?
 Are CBD companies self-regulating in an unregulated industry?
 Our analysis of 520 of the biggest CBD companies, representing over 20,000 products, answers these questions and more.

 Summary of key insights:

-11% of companies fail to disclose their hemp source
+89% of companies fully disclose their hemp source and cultivation practices

 8% of companies import their hemp from international hemp farms